kihyunwon/dqn_atari/README.md

 ## Usage
 To run, `python atari.py --game <env_name>`.
 It will run `SpaceInvaders-v0` by default.
-Set `--display` flag to see the game while training.
+Set `--display True` flag to see the game while training.